 Born in a refugee camp in Germany in 1947, Dr. Lenkinski emigrated with his parents to Toronto, Canada, in 1950.
 He holds a bachelor’s degree in chemistry from the University of Toronto, and earned his doctorate in chemistry from the University of Houston.
 He then received advanced training at the Weizmann Institute of Science in Israel through a postdoctoral fellowship program in isotope research.

 Before joining the faculty at UT Southwestern in 2011, Dr. Lenkinski served as Professor of Radiology at Harvard Medical School.
-Earlier academic appointments include Visiting Assistant Professor of Chemistry at the University of Houston, Research Assistant Professor of Psychology and Biophysics at the University of Illinois College of Medicine in Chicago, Assistant Professor of Biochemistry at the University of Alabama in Birmingham, Visiting Assistant Professor of Chemistry at the Weizmann Institute of Science, Associate Professor of Chemistry at the University of Guelph in Canada, and Associate Professor of Radiological Science at the University of Pennsylvania School of Medicine, where he received his first appointment as Professor.
+Earlier academic appointments include Visiting Assistant Professor of Chemistry at the University of Houston, Research Assistant Professor of Physiology and Biophysics at the University of Illinois College of Medicine in Chicago, Assistant Professor of Biochemistry at the University of Alabama in Birmingham, Visiting Assistant Professor of Chemistry at the Weizmann Institute of Science, Associate Professor of Chemistry at the University of Guelph in Canada, and Associate Professor of Radiological Science at the University of Pennsylvania School of Medicine, where he received his first appointment as Professor.

 An array of research interests

 A major focus of Dr. Lenkinski’s research involves developing, validating and applying magnetic resonance spectroscopic (MRS) and multinuclear imaging methods for the study of human disease.
 He wants to understand how the metabolic information derived from these methods can aid in the diagnosis, staging and treatment of a variety of pathologies.
 Current applications involve brain tumors, breast cancer, prostate cancer and renal function.